Beware of Backfeeding

 Generator backfeeding can result in death or injury to yourself or a utility worker, not to mention the destruction of your home.

 Backfeeding is the tying of a portable generator directly to your home's electrical panel instead of using a transfer switch.
 It is dangerous.
 It is often illegal.
 And it should never be attempted under any circumstance.
+Unfortunately, many people still think it's ok, for example, to connect a generator to their house through a dryer outlet,

 Part of our inspection duties includes assisting the fire departments in determining fire causation when the suspected cause might be electrical.